sanketbisne/Git-for-Cloud-engineers/README.md

 ## To Stash your incomplete work and to move to another branch / Save WIP changes

 if dev branch has  local changes , and you dont want to commit those changes, and want to move into another branch say master.

--your current branch -> Dev
+- your current branch -> Dev
--your incomplete work
+- your incomplete work
--you  do `git stash` to save your incomplete work in temporary memory -now your work is saved
+- you  do `git stash` to save your incomplete work in temporary memory
+- now your work is saved
--move to another branch say master
+- move to another branch say master
--git checkout master
+- git checkout master
--again come to your Dev branch
+- again come to your Dev branch
--type `git stash pop` start your work where you left off. and now you can get back to your work and continue.
+- type `git stash pop` start your work where you left off. and now you can get back to your work and continue.

 Thank you